jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ![*File or Directory not found*](images/Chapter-05/path/file-not-found.png "File not found")

-> __Exercise:__ Let's use the touch command to create a file called todo-list in the /tmp directory: ```touch /tmp/todo-list.txt```  What does it do?
+> __Exercise:__ Let's use the touch command to create a file called todo-list.txt in the /tmp directory: ```touch /tmp/todo-list.txt```  What does it do?
 How would you list (ls) the content of the /tmp directory if your pwd is /home/jeremy?

 ## The Linux Shell

 ### Difference Between a Shell, Terminal, and Commandline

-  If you remember from chapter 04 that the word *"terminal"* came from the actual Dec VT-100 terminals that were in use in the late 70's and early 80's for use in interfacing to Unix systems.
+  If you remember from chapter 4 that the word *"terminal"* came from the actual DEC VT-100 physical terminals that were in use in the late 70's and early 80's for use in interfacing to Unix systems.
 A terminal is a way to display text in 80 by 25 line screens of text.
-The __Shell__ is the actual application that runs on the terminal to display that screen of text.
-Seeing this there are many types of shells that have different features.
-Shells provide much needed functionality to Unix/Linux.
-For instance they give the user the ability to create scripts for executing multiple commands, command completion, command history, command aliases, and more.
+The __Shell__ is the actual application that runs on the terminal to display that screen of text and allow the user to interact with the Kernel via commands.
+There are many types of shells that have different features.
+Shells give the user the ability to create scripts for executing multiple commands, command completion, command history, command aliases, and more.
 You open a terminal and in a terminal session you use a shell.
 You can have multiple terminal sessions and use different shells on each one if you preferr.
-In total the combination of using a terminal to access a shell can be called using the "commandline."
+In total the combination of using a terminal to access a shell can be called using the *commandline*.

 ![*Shell/OS interaction diagram*](images/Chapter-05/shells/figure2.png "Shell Interaction Diagram")

 ### History of the Shell

-The shell most commonly used on pretty much all Linux distros today is called the [Bash Shell](http://www.gnu.org/software/bash/ "Bash Shell").
+On modern Linux there is one standard shell in place on pretty much all major Linux distros, the [GNU Bash Shell](http://www.gnu.org/software/bash/ "Bash Shell").
 It was created in parallel with the rise of Linux--the two are practically tied together.
 But to understand how we got to the modern Bash Shell we have to go back to the beginning.
 As always the history of anything on Unix/Linux goes back to Ken Thompson [^46].
 By 1972 there was a single shell in Unix in use, referred to by others as the [Thompson Shell](https://en.wikipedia.org/wiki/Thompson_shell "Thompson Shell").
-This shell being written by Ken Thompson was written for Ken Thompson solving the technical problems he had back in 1972.
-By 1979 in the Unix world computer processing and computing tasks were light years away from where they had been. *"The shell's design was intentionally minimalistic; even the if and goto statements, essential for control of program flow, were implemented as separate commands [^55]."* A new shell was needed.
+This shell was written by Ken Thompson and was written for Ken Thompson solving the technical problems he had back in 1972.
+By 1979 computer processing power and the nature of computing tasks were light years away from where they had been when THompson started his shell. *"The shell's design was intentionally minimalistic; even the if and goto statements, essential for control of program flow, were implemented as separate commands [^55]."* A new shell was needed.

 Two almost simultaneous efforts on different sides of the country were happening to replace the Thompson shell.
-Remember that Unix had split into the BSD Unix out at Berkley California and also AT&T owned the commercial Unix back east.
-The BSD group was developing the C shell (csh)under Bill Joy.
+Remember that Unix had split into BSD Unix out at Berkley California and AT&T Unix which was the commercial Unix back east.
+The BSD group was developing the C shell (csh) under Bill Joy.
 AT&T researcher Steven Bourne was developing the Bourne Shell (sh).

 ![*Timeline history of Unix/Linux Shells*](images/Chapter-05/shells/figure1.png "Timeline history")

 #### C Shell

-The __C Shell__ was written by [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy "Bill Joy") almost single handed while working on the BSD Unix distro in 1978/79.
-Joy realized that since Unix was written in the C language and most programs at the time were written using C, it didn't make sense to change the language one was using in their shell to something other than C. So Joy implemented the shell concept Thompson had started with vastly improved features and using the C language based syntax.
+The __C Shell__ was written by [Bill Joy](https://en.wikipedia.org/wiki/Bill_Joy "Bill Joy") almost single handedly while working on the BSD Unix distro in 1978/79.
+Joy conlcuded that since Unix was written in the C language and most programs at the time were written using C, it didn't make sense to change the language one was using in their shell to something other than C. So Joy implemented the shell concept Thompson had started with vastly improved features and using the C language based syntax.

-Criticism of C Shell: "Although Stephen Bourne himself acknowledged that csh was superior to his shell for interactive use, it has never been as popular for scripting.
+Criticism of C Shell: "*Although Stephen Bourne himself acknowledged that csh was superior to his shell for interactive use, it has never been as popular for scripting.
 Initially, and through the 1980s, csh could not be guaranteed to be present on all Unix systems, but sh could, which made it a better choice for any scripts that might have to run on other machines.
 By the mid-1990s, csh was widely available, but the use of csh for scripting faced new criticism by the POSIX committee, which specified that there should only be one preferred shell, the Korn Shell, for both interactive and scripting purposes.
-The C shell also faced criticism from others over the C shell's alleged defects in syntax, missing features, and poor implementation. [^56]"
+The C shell also faced criticism from others over the C shell's alleged defects in syntax, missing features, and poor implementation.* [^56]"

+By 1984 there was an improved C Shell called the tcsh that fixed the deficincies of the original C Shell and added features.
+This was only available on some BSD varients at the time.

 #### Bourne Shell